On centralizers of parabolic subgroups in Coxeter groups: Introduction

 where the data $m_{s,t} \in \{1,2,\dots\} \cup \{\infty\}$ are symmetric in $s,t \in S$ and we have $m_{s,t}=1$ if and only if $s=t$.
 The pair $(W,S)$ of a group $W$ and such a generating set $S$ is called a Coxeter system.
 Coxeter groups and some associated objects, such as root systems, appear frequently in various topics of mathematics such as geometry, representation theory, combinatorics, etc. In connection with such related topics, algebraic or combinatorial properties of Coxeter systems and those associated objects have been well studied, forming a long history and establishing many beautiful theories (see e.g., \cite{Hum} and references therein).
 However, group structures of Coxeter groups themselves, especially those of infinite Coxeter groups, have not been studied so well; for example, even a fundamental property that an infinite irreducible Coxeter group is always directly indecomposable as an abstract group had not been known until very recent works \cite{Nui_indec,Par_irred}.

 The object of this paper is the centralizer $Z_W(W_I)$ of any parabolic subgroup, which is the subgroup $W_I = \langle I \rangle$ generated by a subset $I$ of $S$, in an arbitrary Coxeter group $W$.
 We emphasize that we do not place any restriction on $W$ or $W_I$ such as finiteness of cardinalities or finiteness of ranks.
 Analogously to other classes of groups such as finite simple groups, it is natural to hope that centralizers of some typical subgroups of Coxeter groups are useful to investigate the structural properties of Coxeter groups as abstract groups.
-Indeed, the results of this paper are applied in an indispensable manner to the author's recent study on the isomorphism problem in Coxeter groups (see \cite{Nui_ref}).
+Indeed, the results of this paper and their enhancements, the latter being planned to be included in a forthcoming paper by the author, are applied in an indispensable manner to the author's recent study on the isomorphism problem in Coxeter groups (see \cite{Nui_ref}).
 See Section \ref{sec:intro_related} for other applications.

 We give a brief summary of the results of this paper.
 We present a decomposition of the centralizer $Z_W(W_I)$ in the following manner:

 Here the first factor $Z(W_I)$ is the center of $W_I$ whose structure is well known; the second factor $W^{\perp I}$ is the subgroup generated by the reflections along the roots orthogonal to all roots associated to the subsystem $(W_I,I)$ of $(W,S)$; and the third factor $B_I$ is a certain subgroup.
 For the second factor $W^{\perp I}$, an existing general theorem implies that such a reflection subgroup $W^{\perp I}$ forms a Coxeter group with canonical generating set; in this paper we give an explicit description of the canonical generating set and the corresponding fundamental relations of $W^{\perp I}$ by using some graphs and some $2$-cell complex.
 The conjugation action of the third factor $B_I$ on $W^{\perp I}$ induces automorphisms on $W^{\perp I}$ as a Coxeter system, i.e., those leaving the canonical generating set invariant.
 We describe the subgroup $B_I$ as an extension of the fundamental group $Y_I$ of the above-mentioned $2$-cell complex by certain symmetries, and determine the action of $B_I$ in terms of this complex.